facebook/watchman/website/_docs/cmd.query.markdown

 *Since 2.9.9.*

-On systems where the watched root is a case insensitive filesystem (this is the common case for OS X and Windows), various name matching operations default to case insensitive.
+On systems where the watched root is a case insensitive filesystem (this is the common case for macOS and Windows), various name matching operations default to case insensitive.

 *Since 4.7.*